-We are asking our shareholders to approve an amendment to our Amended and Restated Articles of Incorporation to change our company's name from Kraft Foods Inc. to Mondelēz International, Inc. On August 4, 2011, we publicly announced our intent to create two independent public companies - a global snacks business and a North American grocery business.
+We are asking our shareholders to approve an amendment to our Amended and Restated Articles of Incorporation to change our company's name from Kraft Foods Inc. to MondelēzInternational, Inc. On August 4, 2011, we publicly announced our intent to create two independent public companies - a global snacks business and a North American grocery business - via a spin-off of the North American grocery business.
 Having determined that the Kraft name should remain with the grocery business, the Board sought and decided on a new name which it believes appropriately reflects the key attributes of the future global snacks business.
 The Board has adopted a proposed amendment to the Amended and Restated Articles of Incorporation to change the company's name and recommends that the amendment be approved by our shareholders.
 For more information, please see page 74 in this Proxy Statement.